-Purchasing patterns for FC2 in the public sector vary significantly from one customer to another and may reflect factors other than simple demand.
+Purchasing patterns for FC2 in the public health sector vary significantly from one customer to another and may reflect factors other than simple demand.
 For example, some governmental agencies purchase FC2 through a formal procurement process in which a tender (request for bid) is issued for either a specific or a maximum unit quantity.
 Tenders also define the other elements required for a qualified bid submission (such as product specifications, regulatory approvals, clearance by WHO, unit pricing and delivery timetable).
 Bidders have a limited period of time in which to submit bids.
 Bids are subjected to an evaluation process which is intended to conclude with a tender award to the successful bidder.
 The entire tender process, from publication to award, may take many months to complete, including administrative actions or appeals.
 A tender award indicates acceptance of the bidder's price rather than an order or guarantee of the purchase of any minimum number of units.
 Many governmental tenders are stated to be "up to" the maximum number of units, which gives the applicable government agency discretion to purchase less than the full maximum tender amount.
-Orders are placed after the tender is awarded; there are often no set dates for orders in the tender and there are no guarantees as to the timing or amount of actual orders or shipments.
-Orders received may vary from the amount of the tender award based on a number of factors including vendor supply capacity, quality inspections and changes in demand.
-Administrative issues, politics, bureaucracy, process errors, changes in leadership, funding priorities and/or other pressures may delay or derail the process and affect the purchasing patterns of public sector customers.
-As a result, the Company may experience significant quarter-to-quarter sales variances in the global public sector due to the timing and shipment of large orders of FC2.
+Orders are placed after the tender is awarded; there are often no set dates for orders in the tender award based on a number of factors including vendor supply capacity, quality inspections and changes in demand.
+Administrative issues, politics, bureaucracy, exchange rate risk, process errors, changes in leadership, funding priorities and/or other pressures may delay or derail the process and affect the purchasing patterns of public health sector due to the timing and shipment of large orders of FC2.